Josh19744/alx-pre_course/README.md

-my newly edited first readme
+my new edited first readme